 Phoenix Farm

 Earth.
 Ancestors.
 Food.
+Art.
 Connection.
 Spirit.

 Phoenix Farm is dedicated to nurturing a parcel of southcentral PA by conserving and re-establishing native edibles and tool materials, sustainably growing heirloom and chemical free produce, honoring the land, ancestors, stories that have been forgotten, and intentionally writing a sustainable future.
 We integrate agroforestry, market gardening, and a teaching farm model to hold space for healing, connecting, creativity, and repair.